 Alternatives to Tendenci - The Open Source AMS

-Open Source alternatives:
+Open Source alternatives to Tendenci

 - CiviCRM - a Drupal Based Open Source Constituent Management System

-Proprietary / Closed Source alternatives to Tendenci:
+Proprietary / Closed Source alternatives to Tendenci

 Please note that some have free "trials", but no source code access.
 And we are not aware of any other AMS/MMS systems for associations and non-profits that have immediate full database access and download like Tendenci does.

-The list is broken into two parts.
+The list is broken into three parts.
 The first list is software for Associations and NPOs that have encryption on their primary site.
 We take security seriously.
 SSL is baseline to protect your membership and for SEM.
 Therefore, we view these alternatives to Tendenci as better choices than those without encryption on their own sites.

 The second list below is comprised of viable AMS alternatives to Tendenci that aren't running encryption on their own sites.
 Not running encryption on their sites does *not* mean they aren't encrypting their clients' sites or their transaction pages.
 It just means their leadership is kinda "meh" about security.
 Hopefully that will change, as every association deserves secure sites running secure software.